ktxlh/food-recognition/docs/index.md

 We used scikit-learn/scikit-image for performing the K-means oversegmentation, generating the Region Adjacency Graph, solving the eigenproblem, performing the 2-way normalized cut, and visualizing the segmentation results.
 Specifically, there are several parameters that might impact the overall quality of the segmentation results:
 - compactness: Controls the balance between color proximity and space proximity in the oversegmentation step.
-- n_segments: Essentially serves as the $K$ in the K-means oversegmentation step.
+- n_segments: Essentially serves as the K in the K-means oversegmentation step.
 - ncut_threshold: Determines the stability requirement for the final graph partition.

 Despite the fact that the ideal choice of each parameters vary a lot among images with instances of different scales, we chose a generally suitable parameter set for evalution: compactness=20, n_segments=400, ncut_threshold=.0001.